chakeera/PopulationEstimation/README.md

 # PopulationEstimation
-our group project called Population Estimation in Thailand or mainly Bangkok.
+Our group project is called Population Estimation in Thailand or mainly Bangkok.
-We use the concepts of eigenvector from linear algebra and our DBMS skill to develop this application.
+We use the concepts of eigenvector from linear algebra and our DBMS knowledge to develop this project.
 Done by Chakeera, Natthakan, Sirin.
+The CNS©